 BY TAXI – Another option is to take a taxi – make sure you ask the staff at your accommodation how much it should cost as a guideline.

 GUIDED TOURS – There’s also the option of taking a tour from Tuxtla Gutierrez to Sumidero Canyon.
 This is actually a pretty good option as you can reach the Miradores smoothly, and everything is planned for you.
 It’s more expensive than independent travel, but more convenient too.

-For a guided tour that includes pick up from Ángel Albino Corzo International Airport in Tuxtla Gutierrez and a stopover in Chiapa de Corzo and Simidero Canyon, with drop off in San Cristobal, click here.
+Otherwise, there’s this excellent guided tour that includes pick up from Ángel Albino Corzo International Airport in Tuxtla Gutierrez and a stopover in Chiapa de Corzo and Simidero Canyon, with drop off in San Cristobal.